asjadbut/reporecon/README.md

-# reporecon
+# RepoRecon

+RepoRecon helps bug bounty hunters discover open-source repositories that are in scope across multiple bug bounty platforms.

-RepoRecon is an open-source tool that aggregates repositories from bug bounty program scopes across platforms like HackerOne, Bugcrowd, Intigriti, and YesWeHack to help security researchers quickly discover open-source targets.
+Instead of manually searching program scope pages, RepoRecon aggregates repositories from platforms like HackerOne, Bugcrowd, Intigriti, and YesWeHack into a searchable dataset.

+This allows security researchers to quickly find new open-source targets for vulnerability research.